skyworkz/website/content/blog/what-they-did-not-tell-you-about-amazon-documentdb.md

     }
 })
 ```
 First things first, in order to debug query performance Amazon DocumentDB makes use of a Profiling-logs, which you can enable using Amazon DocumentDB parameter groups.
-Operations longer than the variable profiler_threshold_ms will then be logged and available through CloudWatch under the log group with the name {{<raw>}}<i>/aws/docdb/[name-of-documentdb-cluster]/profiler</i>{{</raw>}}.
-Note that this does not include queries that fail due to clients closing their connections, so we had to adjust our egress timeout limits accordingly.
+Operations longer than the variable "profiler_threshold_ms" will then be logged and made available through CloudWatch under the log group with the name {{<raw>}}<i>/aws/docdb/[name-of-documentdb-cluster]/profiler</i>{{</raw>}}.
+Note that this does not include queries that fail due to clients closing their connections, so we first had to adjust our egress timeout limits accordingly.

-After we were able to measure Amazon DocumentDB query performance a bit better, we started scaling up our instance.
+After we were able to measure the Amazon DocumentDB query performance a bit better, we started scaling up our instance.
 And then we scaled it up again.
 And then we tried tweaking the number of instances, read-replicas, networking conditions, etc. Since this did not solve our issue, we had no other option but to create a ticket with AWS support.

 AWS responded by mentioning that these types of queries with long in-statements are actually known to give issues and result in exponentially decreasing performance when the number of arguments increases.
 Yet, it is not mentioned in their documentation (as of writing).
 This is also what we observed after running some tests:
 - 25 arguments: 1.14 seconds